Charter Hall Long WALE REIT Updates on Buy-Back Strategy

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Charter Hall Long WALE REIT has announced an update on its ongoing buy-back program, reporting the acquisition of 149,325 stapled securities on the previous day, bringing the total to over 8.7 million units.
-This strategic move is part of the company’s efforts to consolidate its market position and potentially enhance shareholder value.
+Charter Hall Long WALE REIT has updated its ongoing on-market buy-back of fully paid units, reporting the acquisition of an additional 140,337 securities.
+This move is part of a larger effort, with over 8.8 million securities repurchased prior to the latest update, reflecting the company’s strategic approach to manage its capital structure.

 For further insights into AU:CLW stock, check out TipRanks’ Stock Analysis page.